Mimi Gardner Gates

-Mary "Mimi" Gates (née Gardner; born July 30, 1943) is an American art historian who is the recent director of the Seattle Art Museum.
-In 1996, she married Bill Gates Sr., the father of Bill Gates.
+Mary "Mimi" Gates (née Gardner; born July 30, 1943) is an American art historian who was director of the Seattle Art Museum from 1994 to 2009.
+She is most well-known as the second wife of Bill Gates Sr., the father of Bill Gates.

 Early life

 Gates obtained a B.A. degree in art history from Stanford University, a certificate with honors in Chinese language and culture from the École Nationale des Langues Orientales Vivantes in Paris, an M.A. degree in Oriental and Chinese Studies from the University of Iowa, and a Ph.D. degree in Art History from Yale University.

 Career

 An old friend of Teresa Heinz Kerry, she is also a frequent juror for the Heinz Awards, appointed by the Heinz Family Philanthropies to award outstanding achievement in the area of Arts and Humanities.

 She was curator of Asian art and then director of the Yale University Art Gallery.
 At Yale, she contributed to the development of the Association of Art Museum Directors (AAMD) guideline discouraging the sale of artwork in a Museum's collection, even to cover operating costs.
 In a brief, she detailed her view that museum collections are "a public trust".
 She has also lobbied the U.S. and Chinese negotiators to ensure that implementation of UNESCO rules about non-archaeological cultural exports do not tie the hands of American curators.